sommarskog/sql-docs/docs/database-engine/configure-windows/connect-to-the-database-engine-using-extended-protection.md

 ## Settings

 There are three [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] connection settings that affect service binding and channel binding.
 The settings can be configured using the [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] Configuration Manager or WMI and viewed using the **Server Protocol Settings** facet of Policy Based Management.

+> [!NOTE]
+> While **Extended Protection** and **NTLMv2** are enabled by default in all supported versions of Windows, **Extended Protection** isn't enabled by default for SQL Server connections.
+Users must manually enable it in [SQL Server Configuration Manager](../../relational-databases/sql-server-configuration-manager.md).
+>
+> To enable **Extended Protection** for SQL Server connections, administrators must configure the settings in [SQL Server Configuration Manager](../../relational-databases/sql-server-configuration-manager.md).
+This includes options for service binding and channel binding to mitigate various types of authentication relay attacks.
+For detailed instructions, refer to the SQL Server documentation on configuring Extended Protection."

 - **Force Encryption**